 While supply and demand fundamentals dictate that a commodity which becomes highly profitable will eventually become more readily available, driving down prices, this does not seem to be the case in the current coffee market.

-Coffee farmers and governments of major coffee growing regions have been through numerous boom and bust cycles in the past that have left producers high and dry when the bottom falls out of the market just after they have made large new investments in production.
+Coffee farmers and governments of major green coffee bean growing regions have been through numerous boom and bust cycles in the past that have left producers high and dry when the bottom falls out of the market just after they have made large new investments in production.

 In the current market there is a great wariness to increase investment in infrastructure and coffee planting programs due to a general distrust of the stability of the market and the current high coffee prices.
 These farmers and their associated governments are more often taking the approach that it is better to keep supply where it is to ensure continued high prices.

-The Brazil government in particular has stated this general theory in regard to their country’s coffee market and has refused to incentivize increased production.
+The Brazil government in particular has stated this general theory in regard to their country’s green coffee market and has refused to incentivize increased production.
 The country has also withheld coffee stocks from sale in anticipation of high future prices, and this act in and of itself helped to drive prices upward.

 Speculative Trading in Coffee Futures Markets Drives Up Coffee Prices

-Coffee futures have nearly doubled in price in the last year and this has been lamented by many, including Starbucks CEO Howard Schultz, as artificially driving up coffee prices for reasons other than basic supply and demand.
+Green coffee futures have nearly doubled in price in the last year and this has been lamented by many, including Starbucks CEO Howard Schultz, as artificially driving up coffee prices for reasons other than basic supply and demand.

 The steep jump in futures prices has made it difficult for importers and exporters to afford the margins they need to pay to protect their investments and in some cases this has caused severe supply disruptions that in turn drove up coffee prices even further.